A primer on the closure of algebraic complexity classes under factoring: Introduction

-When working over large fields, Berlekamp's algorithm—though deterministic—may become inefficient.
-The Cantor–Zassenhaus algorithm offers a more efficient alternative for factoring over fields of large characteristic by leveraging randomness.
+As described earlier, Berlekamp's algorithm is an efficient deterministic algorithm for fields of small characteristic.
+By contrast, the Cantor--Zassenhaus algorithm leverages randomness to offer a more efficient alternative for factoring over large-characteristic fields, such as when $p = (da)^{\omega(1)}$.
 The key idea is to choose a polynomial $h \in \F_q[x]$ of degree at most $d-1$ uniformly at random, and check whether the following $\gcd$ yields a non-trivial factor:

 To see why this works, recall that $f = f_1 \cdot f_2 \cdots f_r$, obtained after the preprocessing steps.
 Since each $f_i$ is irreducible of degree at most $d$, the Chinese Remainder Theorem yields an isomorphism: